jeroennoten/Laravel-AdminLTE/docs/sections/configuration/iframe_mode.md

 options.use_navbar_items | bool | `true` | Whether to also open the top navbar menu items in tabs, instead of open only sidebar menu items

 > [!Note]
 > Default values are only used when the related configuration option do not exists in the configuration file.
-The configuration file published by the package sets `buttons.close` to `true` and `options.loading_screen` to `1000`.
+The configuration file published by the package already defines every option of the table above, using exactly these same values.

 > [!Tip]
 > You can tune the `loading_screen` value enough to hide visual anomalies that happens then loading a new **iframe tab**.